Flag of Sudan: Republic of Sudan (1956–1969)

-Democratic Republic of Sudan (1969–1985)
+Democratic Republic of Sudan (1969–1985) and Republic of Sudan (1985–present)

 Following a coup d'état in May 1969, the country was renamed the Democratic Republic of Sudan and a competition was held to design a new flag.
 The winning entry was designed by artist Abdel Rahman Ahmed Al-Jali based on pan-Arab colours and was adopted as the national flag in May 1970.